 About the Office of the Vice-President (Academic & Provost)

 The Vice-President (Academic & Provost) works in conjunction with the President, Deans, and other members of the University Community to advance the academic programming, teaching and learning, research, and university-community engagement mission of the University as mandated by the Brandon University Vision/Mission Statement.
 As such, offices and programs that directly sustain these aspects of the University’s operation report to the Vice-President (Academic & Provost).
-These include the Faculties of Arts, Science, Health Studies, and Education; School of Music; Graduate Studies; Campus Manitoba; Library Services; Information Technology Services; and the Centre for Teaching, Learning, and Technology.
+These include the Faculties of Arts, Science, Health Studies, and Education; School of Music; Graduate Studies; Co-operative Education Program; Campus Manitoba; Library Services; and the Centre for Teaching, Learning, and Technology.

 The Office of the Vice-President (Academic & Provost) also provides administrative support for the Brandon University Research Committee (BURC), the Brandon University Research Ethics Committee (BUREC), the Brandon University Animal Care Committee (BUACC), and the Brandon University Biosafety Committee (BUBC).